Reconstructing biochemical cluster networks: Motivation from chemistry

 where the first four rows correspond to the mass balance equations of $\ce{Mn}, \ce{C}, \ce{O}$, and $\ce{H}$, respectively.
 The last row encodes balance of charge.
 The $19$ columns correspond to the $19$ postulated species.
-Thus, we naturally have $a_i\geq 0$ for all $i\in 1,\dots, m-1$, motivated by the fact that each species contains at least one atom.
-The permanganate/oxalic acid reaction is encoded in the vector
+Thus, by construction, the first $m-1$ rows of this matrix $A$ are always nonnegative and the last row may contain negative entries.
+The permanganate/oxalic acid reaction is encoded in the (negative and positive parts of the) vector